dubzzz/fast-check/documentation/HowItWorks.md

 - `[4, 0, 2, 1, 3]` = `[4] :: [0, 2, 1, 3]` (due to 3.2.)
 - ...

-We can adapt our implementation of array to to support shrinking as follow:
+We can adapt our implementation of array to support shrinking as follow:

 ```js
 miniFc.array = (itemGenerator) => {